muwaqar/azure-rest-api-specs/specification/dnsresolver/resource-manager/readme.md

 ### Basic Information

-These are the global settings for the Managed DNS resolver API.
+These are the global settings for the DNS resolver API.

 ``` yaml
 openapi-type: arm